siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-23-is-fedora-linux-good-for-beginners.md

 So, is **Fedora Linux** a good choice for beginners?
-This blog post delves into that question by exploring Fedora's features, pros and cons for beginners, comparison to other beginner-friendly distributions, and offering some tips on making the transition smoother.
+This article delves into that question by exploring Fedora's features, pros and cons for beginners, comparison to other beginner-friendly distributions, and offering some tips on making the transition smoother.